Small steps transforming lives

 News

-Read MoreWhat We Do
+What We Do

-The Adavu Project has four key areas of work.
+Adavu has four key areas of work.
 We offer longer-term support for adult survivors in the West Midlands as well as advocating for justice, building partnerships to respond to modern slavery, and raising awareness of the issue.